jhrcook/100DaysOfSwift/Project5WordScramble/README.md

 This is an example iOS project produced by [*Hacking with Swift*](https://www.hackingwithswift.com/read) called ["Word Scramble"](https://www.hackingwithswift.com/read/5/overview).
 It creates a simple anagram game and lets the user input words that can be constructed from the provided word.
 I will post images below of the view of the app after each day's work.

-## Daily progress of "Easy Browser" app
+## Daily progress of "Word Scramble" app

 **Day 1 - July 1, 2019**